What You Need to Know About Medical and Clinical Laboratory Technician

 - Cut, stain, and mount tissue samples for examination by pathologists.

-When polled, Medical and Clinical Laboratory Technicians say the following skills are most frequently used in their jobs:
+Medical and Clinical Laboratory Technicians state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.